domin340/JotSphere/README.md

 ## Thanks

-Thank you! for visiting this repository, I hope you enjoy the application just as much as i did building in!
+Thank you! for visiting this repository, I hope you enjoy the application just as much as i did building it!

 ## About src/lib